Keeping you updated

 3. There are currently no data suggesting an increased risk of miscarriage or early pregnancy loss in relation to COVID-19.
 Case reports from early pregnancy studies with SARS and MERS do not demonstrate a convincing relationship between infection and increased risk of miscarriage or second trimester loss.
 As there is no evidence of intrauterine fetal infection with COVID-19 it is therefore currently considered unlikely that there will be congenital effects of the virus on fetal development.

 You will be asked about recent travel at your appointments.

 What else are CRGW doing?

-We are briefing our own staff as we learn more as the situation changes or developes.
-We are encouraging our staff to feel confident about self-isolating if necessary.
+We update our staff as we learn more as the situation changes or develops.
+We are encouraging staff to feel confident about self-isolating if necessary.
 All staff are fully aware that they must not come to work if they have a temperature or new continuous cough.

 Assessment of patients

 To protect our patients and staff, we are asking anyone with symptoms to return home and reschedule their appointment.